athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Vehicles/Steam Cart.md

     desc: "2d8 (DC 16)"

   - name: "Steam Cloud"
-    desc: " Whenever the steam cart takes collision damage, its engine expels a dense cloud of steam in a 5-foot emanation.
+    desc: " Whenever the steam cart takes collision damage, its engine expels a dense cloud of steam in a @Template[emanation|distance:5].
 The steam cart and all creatures in the steam become [[Conditions/Concealed|Concealed]], and creatures outside the steam become concealed to creatures within it.
 The steam dissipates in 1 round."